Insights & Resources

 Why Features Sell to One Buyer and Repel Three

-Feature-led selling works on Gold Mine buyers who want evidence.
-It actively pushes away Blue Ocean, Green Planet, and Orange Sky buyers.
+Feature-led selling works on Natural Gold Mine buyers who want evidence.
+It actively pushes away Natural Blue Ocean buyers, Natural Green Planet, and Natural Orange Sky buyers.
 Here's why — and what to lead with instead.

 Read →